 - a.
 Employees with regularly scheduled work hours must be prepared to commence work at the start of their work day. - b.
 Notice Required for Tardiness of 15 minutes or more - i.
-An employee who is unable to report to work within 15 minutes of the commencement of her or herhis or her regularly scheduled work time, who has not previously requested the use of Annual Leave or other time off from work, must promptly report the tardiness and an expected arrival time to her or herhis or her supervisor.
-The employee may report the tardy to her or herhis or her supervisor by phone, voicemail message, text message, and/or email, and must do so no later than the start of OCERS' regular business hours, unless it is impracticable to do so.
-It is the employee's responsibility to ensure that OCERS has been notified regarding her or herhis or her late arrival. - ii.
+An employee who is unable to report to work within 15 minutes of the commencement of his or her regularly scheduled work time, who has not previously requested the use of Annual Leave or other time off from work, must promptly report the tardiness and an expected arrival time to his or her supervisor.
+The employee may report the tardy to his or her supervisor by phone, voicemail message, text message, and/or email, and must do so no later than the start of OCERS' regular business hours, unless it is impracticable to do so.
+It is the employee's responsibility to ensure that OCERS has been notified regarding his or her late arrival. - ii.
 Supervisors should document an employee's unscheduled tardiness and the reasons provided for each late arrival.

-- c.
-Excessive Tardiness - i.
+c.
+Excessive Tardiness

+- i.
 Excessive tardiness exists when an employee has had more than three unexcused and unscheduled tardies in any thirty day period. - ii.
 Excessive tardiness may result in discipline up to and including termination.